yvolynets-mlnx/SONiC/doc/SONIC_Test_Ingress_Discard_All_HLD.md

 Test steps
 - PTF host will send IP packet which exceed router interface MTU
-- When packet reaches SONIC DUT, it should be dropped by "SAI_IN_DROP_REASON_EXCEEDS_L3_MTU"
+- When packet reaches SONIC DUT, it should be dropped according to the test objective
-- Verify "ingress_discard_all" counter increment
+- Verify "RX_DRP" counter increment

 #### Test case #7
 Test objective